-ChronoUnit class to obtain the period between two dates in a specific unit such as days or month or years:
+ChronoUnit class to obtain the period between two dates in a specific unit such as day, month, or year:

 long days = ChronoUnit.DAYS.between(firstDate, secondDate); // 533 long months = ChronoUnit.MONTHS.between(firstDate, secondDate); // 17 long years = ChronoUnit.YEARS.between(firstDate, secondDate); // 1

-Duration class represents an amount of time in terms of days, hours, seconds, milliseconds, and nanoseconds.
-It can be used to modify existing time values as well as to get the difference between two times.
+Duration class represents time in terms of days, hours, seconds, milliseconds, and nanoseconds.
+It can be used to modify existing time values and to get the difference between two times.

 Here is another example that shows how you can create a

 LocalTime of 11:15 AM and then add 40 seconds to make it 11:15:40 AM:

 LocalTime time = LocalTime.of(11, 15); // 11:15 // add duration to local time LocalTime newTime = time.plus(Duration.ofSeconds(40)); // 11:15:40